Interview With Michael Padilla

-  It’s a consideration, but it is certainly not the overriding factor the more important considerations are if you have a firm that’s been around a number of years, established it’s self in the area of law, the more likely you’re going to get an attorney who’s going to be able to bring to your case the resources that are going to be required to win it.
+It’s a consideration, but it is certainly not the overriding factor.
+The more important considerations are if you have a firm that’s been around a number of years, established itself in the area of law, the more likely you’re going to get an attorney who’s going to be able to bring to your case the resources that are going to be required to win it.

 What if the attorney advertises for many different fields of law?